-^{} Indicates a mini-lesson with an included hands-on STEAM activity from Mystery Science.
+\\ Indicates a mini-lesson with an included hands-on STEAM activity from Mystery Science.

 Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Grade Mystery Science Lessons 4.L.1.1 Give examples of changes in an organism's environment that are beneficial to it and some that are harmful.
 Animals Lesson 4: What kinds of animals might there be in the future?
 Lesson 5: Can selection happen without people?
 4.L.1.2 Explain how animals meet their needs by using behaviors in response to information received from the environment.
 Through Time Grade 3 Lesson 6: Why do dogs wag their tails?
 Lesson 7: What's the best way to get rid of mosquitoes?
-Lesson 8: How long can people (and animals) Life Ecosystems 4.L.1.4 Explain how differences among animals of the same population sometimes give individuals an advantage in surviving and reproducing in changing habitats.
+Lesson 8: How long can people (and animals) Life Science Ecosystems 4.L.1.4 Explain how differences among animals of the same population sometimes give individuals an advantage in surviving and reproducing in changing habitats.
 Mini-lessons Mini-lesson: Where do bugs go in winter?
 Mini-lesson: Why do animals come back after going to warm places in winter?
 Science 4.L.1.3 Explain how humans can adapt their behavior to live in changing habitats (e.g. recycling wastes, establishing rain gardens, planting trees and shrubs to prevent flooding and erosion).
 North Carolina specific standard Molecular Biology 4.L.2.1 Classify substances as food or non-food items based on their ability to provide energy and materials for survival, growth, and repair of the body.
 North Carolina specific standard 4.L.2.2 Explain the role of vitamins, minerals and exercise in maintaining a healthy body.
 North Carolina specific standard

 Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Grade Mystery Science Lessons Earth in the Universe 4.E.1.1 Explain the cause of day and night based on the rotation of Earth on its axis.
 Spaceship Earth Grade 5 Lesson 1: How fast does the Earth spin?
 4.E.1.2 Explain the monthly changes in the appearance of the moon, based on the moon's orbit around the Earth.
 Spaceship Earth Grade 5 Lesson 5: Why does the moon change shape?
-Earth & ### A.E.2.2 Infer ideas about Earth's early environments from fossils of plants and animals that lived long ago. ################################### and preserved parts of plants and animals) to one Animals Through Time Grade 3 Lesson 1: Where can you find whales in a desert?
+Earth & Earth's History 4.E.2.1 Compare fossils (including molds, casts, and preserved parts of plants and animals) to one another and to living organisms.
+Animals Through Time Grade 3 Lesson 1: Where can you find whales in a desert?
 Lesson 2: How do we know what dinosaurs looked like?
-Space Science Mini-lessons Lesson 3: Can you outrun a dinosaur?
+Space Science 4.E.2.2 Infer ideas about Earth's early environments from fossils of plants and animals that lived long ago.
+Mini-lessons Lesson 3: Can you outrun a dinosaur?
 Mini-lesson: How old is the Earth?
-Mini-lesson: Were dragons ever real? changes due to slow processes such as erosion The Birth of Rocks Grade 4 Lesson 1: Could a volcano pop up where you live?
+Mini-lesson: Were dragons ever real?
+4.E.2.3 Give examples of how the surface of Earth changes due to slow processes such as erosion and weathering, and rapid processes such as landslides, volcanic eruptions, and earthquakes.
+The Birth of Rocks Grade 4 Lesson 1: Could a volcano pop up where you live?
 Lesson 2: Why do some volcanoes explode?
 Lesson: Will a mountain last forever?
-Lesson 4: How could you survive a landslide?
-Mini-lessons Mini-lesson: How do earthquakes happen?
+Lesson 4: How could you survive a landslide? , , , , , , , , , , , , , , , , , , , , Mini-lessons Mini-lesson: How do earthquakes happen?